vatstack/docs/rates.md

 Retrieves all VAT rate objects, including standard VAT rates and VAT rates for digital products.

-You can filter the results by a 2-letter ISO country code to only obtain the rate object for a specific member state.
-This method requires that you request a customer’s country code yourself.
+You can filter the results by a 2-letter ISO country code to only obtain the rate object for a specific country.

 ### Request